Usually, allergies make people sneeze; the eyes water and itch, the nose runs, the skin itches, and rashes develop.

 Before skin tests are done, people are asked to stop taking antihistamines and certain antidepressants called tricyclic antidepressants (such as amitriptyline) and monoamine oxidase inhibitors (such as selegiline).
 These drugs may suppress a reaction to the tests.
-Some doctors also do not test people who are taking beta-blockers because if such people have an allergic reaction, the consequences are more likely to be serious.
+Some doctors also do not test people who are taking beta-blockers because if such people have an allergic reaction in response to the test, the consequences are more likely to be serious.
 In addition, beta-blockers may interfere with the drugs used to treat serious allergic reactions.

-The allergen-specific serum IgE test is used when skin tests cannot be used—for example, when a rash is widespread.
-This test determines whether IgE in the person's blood binds to a specific allergen used for the test.
+The allergen-specific serum IgE test, a blood test, is used when skin tests cannot be used—for example, when a rash is widespread.
+This test determines whether IgE in the person's blood binds to the specific allergen used for the test.
 If binding occurs, the person has an allergy to that allergen.

-Avoiding an allergen, if possible, is the best approach.
+Avoiding or removing an allergen, if possible, is the best approach.
 Avoiding an allergen may involve the following: